Hurghada Excursions to Cairo

 Khafre (c.2558–2532 BC), whom the ancient Greeks knew as Khefren, was a son of King Khufu (Cheops), the builder of the Great Pyramid.
 He built the second pyramid complex at Giza and constructed his tomb on slightly higher ground, making it appear just as tall as his father’s.
 At 143.5 meters in height, however, his Pyramid is only marginally shorter and a tremendously impressive monument.
 Its core masonry is made of blocks of local limestone.
 The top of the Pyramid still preserves the beautifully polished blocks of high-quality limestone that once encased most of the structure’s towering height.
 This white stone was quarried in Turah, south of Maadi, and transported here by ship.

 Another development in the reign of Khafre is the complexity of their layout, with the elements constituting his mortuary temple becoming the new standard that its later Old Kingdom counterparts would follow.
-The mortuary temple of Khafre at the foot of his Pyramid and the valley temple at the end of the causeway is more significant than any of those older pyramids and among the best preserved of the Old Kingdom.
+The mortuary temple of Khafre at the foot of his Pyramid and the valley temple at the end of the causeway are more significant than any of those older pyramids and are among the best preserved in the Old Kingdom.
 The valley temple comprises massive limestone blocks encased in granite, floors made of alabaster, and its vast hall features monolithic granite pillars.
-A unique feature of Khafre’s complex is the inclusion of a colossal statue beside his valley temple, the Great Sphinx.
+A unique feature of Khafre’s complex is the inclusion of a colossal statue, the Great Sphinx, beside his valley temple.

 The symmetrically arranged niches along the hall’s walls once accommodated statues of the king, some of which are currently on display in the Egyptian Museum.
 One of these, the famous granodiorite statue of Khafre with Horus as a falcon perched behind his head, is widely considered one of the masterpieces of ancient Egyptian art.